alexa-smart-properties/postman-collection-asp-rest-api/README.md

 > By the end of this Step, you would have imported Postman Collection into your Postman app (desktop or web).

 The different options to import data into Postman are documented here: https://learning.postman.com/docs/getting-started/importing-and-exporting-data.

+Use the json file included in this repo as the collection you want to import.

 Below you can find an illustration to import a Postman Collection from a file available on your filesystem into Postman Desktop App.